we-learn-js/js-training/src/slideshow/slides/DomainDrivenDesign.md

 #### Shared Kernel

-> Designate some subset of the domain model that the two teams agree to share.
+> Designate some **subset of the domain model** that the two teams agree to share.

 > Of course this includes, along with this subset of the model, the subset of code or of the database design associated with that part of the model.

 > This explicitly shared stuff has special status, and shouldn’t be changed without consultation with the other team.

-> The purpose of the Shared Kernel is to reduce duplication, but still keep two separate contexts.
+> The purpose of the Shared Kernel is to **reduce duplication**, but still keep two separate contexts.

 <!--slide-->